gruntwork-io/intro-to-terraform/README.md

 # An Introduction to Terraform Sample Code

-This repo contains the sample code for the blog post [An Introduction to Terraform](https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180#.eo54nuvuj).
-It is broken down into two
+This repo contains the sample code for the blog post series [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca).
+It is broken down into several example folders:
-folders:

 * [single-web-server](./single-web-server): Deploy a single EC2 Instance with a web server that will return "Hello, World" for every request on port 8080.
+See [An Introduction to Terraform](https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180) for more information on this example.
 * [cluster-of-web-servers](./cluster-of-web-servers): Deploy a cluster of EC2 Instances in an Auto Scaling Group (ASG) and an Elastic Load Balancer (ELB).
 The ELB listens on port 80 and distributes load across the EC2 Instances, each of which runs the same "Hello, World" web server.
+See [An Introduction to Terraform](https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180) for more information on this example.
+* [database](./database): Deploy MySQL on top of Amazon's Relational Database Service (RDS).
+See [How to Manage Terraform State](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa) for more information on this example.

 ## Quick start